 5. Assemble the pattern as directed by the pattern instructions.

 You can see the pink lace just peeking out on the back.
 Even it it originally was a mistake, it does give it a nice feminine touch!
 I do love chambray and this adorable tunic.
 It’ll also be one to grow into.
-Do you see that Henry’s striped shirt and my daughter’s bloomers match?
+Do you see that my son’s striped shirt and my daughter’s bloomers match?
 I can’t wait to share what I’ve been working on for so long!